 The General Studies Bachelor's Degree at Charter Oak requires you to complete a concentration.
 A concentration is similar to a major, but if offers far more flexibility by allowing you to work with the credits you already earned to plan a degree program that meets your career and personal goals.

 A concentration consists of a minimum of 36 credits in one or more fields of study.
 Concentrations can be in specific subject areas like Business Administration, Child Studies, Psychology or Health Care Administration, or they may be multidisciplinary if you have a background or interest in related subject areas.
 In thinking about which concentration will work best for you, consider your career goals, personal interests, when you want to complete your degree, and which credits you have already completed.
-For a list of the many concentration areas, please visit the Concentration / Fields of Study page.
+For a list of the many concentration areas, please see out Concentrations and Fields of Study.

 Concentration Plan of Study (CPS)